Extinguishing the FIRE: environmental quenching of satellite galaxies around Milky Way-mass hosts in simulations: Results

 \section{Results}

+Throughout this work, unless explicitly stated otherwise, we define quiescence as the combination of no star formation within a galaxy in the last 200 Myr and $\MHI<10^6\,\Msun$ at $z=0$ and we show statistical estimates of 1-sigma uncertainties on quiescent fractions that combine galaxies across simulations (see Section~\ref{sec:q_def} for details).
+Sections~\ref{sec:qf_obs} and~\ref{sec:qf_host_env} are the only exceptions where we show host-to-host scatter instead of statistical uncertainty, and we implement different definitions of quiescence for the mock surveys in Section~\ref{sec:qf_obs}.

 In Figure~\ref{fig:qf_vs_dist}, we show the quiescent fraction of all galaxies versus distance from the nearest MW-mass host out to 2 Mpc.
-We define quiescence in Section~\ref{sec:q_def} as the combination of no star formation within a galaxy in the last 200 Myr and $\MHI<10^6\,\Msun$ at $z=0$.
-Uncertainties on the data are statistical, and we calculated the shaded regions assuming that the data in each bin are drawn from a beta continuous random variable distribution \citep{Cameron2011}.
 The quiescent fraction for galaxies with $\Mstar=10^{5-9}\,\Msun$ generally increases as distance from the host decreases.
 The noticeable break in this trend for the star-forming satellites with $\Mstar=10^{7-8}\,\Msun$ at distances of $800-1200\,\mpc$ is largely stochastic.
 There is only one quiescent galaxy per distance bin in this mass range beyond 1200 kpc, but the number of galaxies in each bin decreases with distance, so the quiescent fraction increases.
 The lowest-mass galaxies ($\Mstar=10^{5-6}\,\Msun$) are almost all quiescent except at large distances ($1-2\,\mpc$) where the quiescent fraction drops to a minimum of $\approx75$ per cent.
 The higher-mass galaxies ($\Mstar=10^{8-9}\,\Msun$) are all star-forming except for about 20 per cent of them within $400\,\kpc$.
 The eight galaxies with $\Mstar>10^{9}\,\Msun$ are all star-forming, so we omit them from this figure.
 The fact that the population of galaxies at $\Mstar<10^7\,\Msun$ is over 50 per cent quiescent at all distances could indicate far-reaching effects of the host environment or over-quenching from finite numerical resolution \citep{Hopkins2018}, which we discuss in the following section.